tango-controls/rest-api/docs/hosts.md

 # Tango Controls as RESTful resources

-Tango REST API provides RESTful view of Tango Controls.
+Tango REST API provides RESTful view on Tango Controls.
 Tango Controls entities are mapped to a tree structure:

 ```
 /hosts/